Modbook: Modbook Pro X

 The Modbook Pro X was conceived as a one-off, limited production run, starting off as a successful Kickstarter project at the end of 2014.
 Through several delays, caused by technical challenges and subsequent Apple updates to the MacBook Pro it is based on, the Kickstarter project eventually evolved into Modbook Inc.’s next commercial product line, the Modbook Pro X with Touch Bar.

 No Modbook Pro X machines were delivered to customers.
 Payments were not refunded.

 Modbook Pro X with Touch Bar

 The Modbook Pro X with Touch Bar was introduced on September 14, 2017 together with Modbook Inc.’s first Equity crowdfunding campaign hosted on the Wefunder platform, and is expected to begin shipping after a successful closing of the campaign.
-Unlike previous Modbook models, the new Modbook Pro X is a tablet-to-laptop convertible, based on Apple's top-end 15.4-inch Retina MacBook Pro models and also incorporates the Apple Touch Bar, making it the first tablet computer with that technology.
+Unlike previous Modbook models, the new Modbook Pro X is a tablet-to-laptop convertible, based on Apple's top-end 15.4-inch Touch Bar MacBook Pro models.

 As of February 2022, Modbook, Inc. has not delivered any Modbook Pro X or Modbook Pro X with Touch Bar machines to any customers.
 Wefunder, Kickstarter, and individual preorders have not been fulfilled.
 The website Modbook.com has also been suspended.